Washington Heights Eighth Avenue Express

 6-8-14 Weekend service extended to Essex St!.
 (Nice addendum to what began with the weekday midtown service).

 Finally, since the discontinuance of the old el service to Jay St. (next), there is service beyond the shuttle.
 The day before the change they even ran one museum train of R9's on the new line, between the regular shuttles, to the new destination.
+(This was also extended to Chambers for months in 2015 when the switch at Essex St. was being replaced).

 9-01 WTC DISASTER SERVICE CHANGES.
 See Below